fiugd/beta/.NOTES/releases/bartokv0.4.4.md

 		- when a touched file is closed, it is no longer touched
 	- DO: clean up orphaned files
 		- files that are not opened and not in tree should be removed from store
-	- DO NOT: save files to wrong location with empty contents (BUG SOMEWHERE CAUSES THIS)
+	- [X] DO NOT: save files to wrong location with empty contents (BUG SOMEWHERE CAUSES THIS)
 	- DO NOT: keep state in many different places
 		- which files are open: tracked in SW and tabs
 		- which files are changed: tracked in SW and tabs
 		- editor changes and file changes in different stores

 - IF IT IS VISIBLE, IT WORKS WELL
-	- settings: does not show status of pulling/cloning
+	- settings: should show status of pulling/cloning
-	- search: chokes sometimes
+	- search: chokes sometimes (use GH search api?)
 	- tabs: still weird issues / dancing
 	- tree: parent folder not indicating changed child